Capabilities and Evaluation Biases of Large Language Models in Classical Chinese Poetry Generation: A Case Study on Tang Poetry: Related Work

-\ \ \textbf{Chinese Classical Poetry as an NLP Generation Task.} Tang poetry is characterized by strict metrical rules and tonal patterns, making it a demanding test case for text generation.
-Beyond formal correctness, effective poetry must convey imagery, emotion, and cultural resonance \citep{Cai2008, Yang2018,ma-etal-2023-yu,NEURIPS2024_5c1019b5,huang-shen-2025-poembert,zou-2025-bipro}.
+\paragraph{Chinese Classical Poetry as an NLP Generation Task.} Tang poetry is characterized by strict metrical rules and tonal patterns, making it a demanding test case for text generation.
+Beyond formal correctness, effective poetry must convey imagery, emotion, and cultural resonance \citep{Cai2008HowToReadChinesePoetry, Yang2018,ma-etal-2023-yu,huang-shen-2025-poembert,zou-2025-bipro}.
 These qualities distinguish poetry generation from standard text generation tasks and require evaluation frameworks that capture both structural and aesthetic dimensions.

-\textbf{LLMs for Poetry Generation.} While early work on Chinese poetry generation explored template- or retrieval-based systems \citep{He2012}, recent advances in LLMs have greatly improved fluency and stylistic control \citep{Yu2024, liu2025large}.
+\paragraph{LLMs for Poetry Generation.} These are existing works on LLMs for generating poetry in Languages such as French \cite{HamalainenAP22}, Greek \cite{chatzikyriakidis-natsina-2025-poetry}, and Russion \cite{koziev-fenogenova-2025-generation}.
+While early work on Chinese poetry generation explored template- or retrieval-based systems \citep{He2012}, recent advances in LLMs have greatly improved fluency and stylistic control \citep{Yu2024, liu2025large}.
+There are also LLMs trained for the poetry tasks \cite{ijcai2025p927}.
 Nonetheless, studies have documented persistent challenges: models often produce repetitive or collage-like outputs, lack originality in imagery, and fail to consistently obey prosodic rules \citep{chakrabarty2023creative, chen2024evaluating}.
 These limitations motivate systematic evaluation of current models in highly constrained creative tasks such as Tang poetry.

-\textbf{Evaluation of Generated Poetry.} Automatic evaluation remains a bottleneck.
+\paragraph{Evaluation of Generated Poetry.} Automatic evaluation remains a bottleneck.
 Metrics like BLEU and ROUGE \citep{papineni2002bleu} are ill-suited to capturing the cultural and aesthetic value of poetry \citep{Yang2018}.
 LLM-as-a-judge approaches provide richer assessments \citep{liu-etal-2023-g, zhu2024eval}, and multi-dimensional evaluation frameworks have been proposed for creative generation \citep{guo2019jiuge, deng2024turing}.
 Yet, recent work highlights systematic biases in LLM evaluations, including inflated self-assessments and convergence toward flawed standards \citep{clark2021all}.
 This motivates integrating automated metrics with human expert validation to ensure reliability in evaluating poetry.